Yogesh AbichandaniInnovation Analyst View bio

 Tyler OvingtonInnovation Analyst

-Tyler brings experience designing and commercializing medical devices for developed and resource-constrained markets.
-He has established and managed domestic and international supply chains, working with contract manufacturers to resolve technical challenges and reduce costs.
-His diverse expertise – spanning manufacturing, supply chain management, marketing, licensing, intellectual property, and regulatory challenges – allows him to identify, understand and solve the challenges related to product launches.
-Previously based in Hanoi, Vietnam, he’s traveled across India, Southeast Asia, and the U.S. to vet manufacturing partners and conduct stakeholder interviews with government and private buyers, end-users, and distributors.
+Tyler Ovington brings experience designing and commercializing medical devices for developed and resource-constrained markets.
+He has established and managed domestic and international supply chains, and worked with contract manufacturers to resolve technical challenges and reduce costs.
+His diverse expertise – spanning manufacturing, supply chain management, marketing, licensing, intellectual property, and regulatory challenges – allows him to identify, understand, and solve challenges related to product launches.
+Previously based in Hanoi, Vietnam, he’s traveled across India, Southeast Asia, and the U.S..
+While there, he vetted manufacturing partners and conducted stakeholder interviews with government and private buyers, end-users, and distributors.
 Prior to joining our team, Tyler summited the highest peaks in Vietnam and Malaysia.
 He received a B.S. in Bioengineering from Clemson University.

 Moline PandiyanInnovation Advisor View bio